ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 ## Installation

 Check out the [Wiki](https://github.com/ClusterDuck-Protocol/ClusterDuck-Protocol/wiki) to learn how to build your own ClusterDuck Network.
 Feel free to visit the  [ClusterDuck Protocol](https://clusterduckprotocol.org/) website for more information on projects that the community is building.
-You can reach out directly on our [Slack Workspace] for any questions and/or to work with the community.
+You can reach out directly on our [Discord Community](https://discord.gg/Cbgbzq353z) for any questions and/or to work with the community.

 **To use the ClusterDuck Protocol follow the [Installation Manual](https://github.com/ClusterDuck-Protocol/ClusterDuck-Protocol/wiki/getting-started).**